 Buffalo Springfield were a short-lived, but fascinating band.
 It’s easy to draw parallels with The Byrds – both were 1960s Californian folk rock bands, with volatile lineups, who spawned many notable acts.
-Neil Young, Stephen Stills, Richie Furay of Poco, and Jim Messina of Loggins and Messina were all members of the group.
+Neil Young, Stephen Stills, Richie Furay of Poco, and Jim Messina of Loggins and Messina all launched their careers with Buffalo Springfield.

 Buffalo Springfield Album Reviews